 “My passion has always been driven by my love for the natural environment & animals that have no voice.
 I’ve been aware of & concerned about Climate Change for many years.
 When I read about the various groups addressing the issue, the more I like the multi-facetted approach of 350; it is the only way we can solve this crisis.
 After marching with my daughter in the 2014 People’s Climate March in New York I started the 350 Ft.
 Collins group.
 I’m thrilled to work with so many passionate & creative activists.”

-350 Colorado Springs Team Leader: Leslie Weise (featured above) & Amy Gray
+350 Colorado Springs Team Leaders: Leslie Weise (featured above) & Amy Gray

 Micah Parkin, email, 504.258.1247, Boulder, Boulder County, CO